-Joe Szustakowski is an executive director of Translational Bioinformatics at Bristol-Myers Squibb.
-This rapidly growing, diverse team of computational scientists works to understand the complexities of big biological data in order to better inform the clinical approach to research in a number of therapeutic areas, including cancer.
+Joe Szustakowski serves as vice president of the Translational Medicine Bioinformatics, Informatics and Predictive Sciences team at Bristol-Myers Squibb.
+This diverse team of computational scientists works to understand the complexities of big biological data in order to better inform the clinical approach to research across all therapeutic areas of focus at Bristol-Myers Squibb.
 Their goal is to uncover new clinical insights or patterns, which in some cases, lead to more precise and efficacious therapies for patients.

-“I really enjoy diving into complex, messy problems, where you've got to find ways to break them down into chunks that are tractable but all relate back to each other,” Joe says.
+“I really enjoy diving into complex, messy problems, where you've got to find ways to break them down into chunks that are tractable but all relate back to each other,” said Szustakowski.

 Prior to working at Bristol-Myers Squibb, Joe spent time at Novartis, where he worked in biomarker development, as well as discovery biology, where he worked to identify novel disease genes.